FRED DOUGHTY 1886–1963

 Admitted to village school 24th May 1891, admission number 1010

-Family now living in Gilmans Yard, Radcliffe on Trent in a three roomed house but no mention of Fred, who was a regular soldier at the time.
+Family now living in Gilmans Yard, Radcliffe on Trent in a house with 3 rooms.
+No mention of Fred, who was a regular soldier at the time.

 1914 Electoral Register